 he took to Rio with Axl Rose.
 These versions are fun if you like the loose, informal side of Beck.
 Most are lengthy, and Roland was inconsistent, sometimes playing too fast (Aug 6, 2002 in Denver) or drearily slow (Aug 8, 2002 in St. Paul).

 2002 FLAMING LIPS LIGHT ROCK ADAPTATION

 Next up was the tour with the Flaming Lips, and "Tropicalia" showed up regularly, but I'm not too fond of the way they did the song together.
-They basically took all the tropicalia-ness out of the song!
+They basically took all the tropicalia out of the song!
 Why do that with a song called "Tropicalia"?
 Now it was basically a light rock song with a nice beat, and some trippy touches (like the keyboard solo at the end).
-Not that I don't appreciate change, but this isn't changed enough; it is more like a slight adaption.
+Not that I don't appreciate change, but this was more like a slight adaption than a meaningful change.
 They played the song at 18 of their 34 shows, but not at all during the last twelve.

 2003 BAND JAMS

 Beck used a band throughout the spring and summer of 2003.
 The version with (most of) his classic Odelay band in Australia in April had the deft Brazilian touch that the Lips version was lacking.
 These guys know the songs and what to do with them, for sure.
 Then in the summer Beck had a different band; they didn't do the song a ton (15 out of 42 gigs).
 But I like how they handle it.
 It wasn't a drastic re-interpretation in anyway, but it was full and dynamic.
 As always, the end of the song makes the live version: here with some great band interplay leading into some stormy feedback.